-Some old files are kept when you update a new Windows version on your PC.
-With time file size will get bigger and bigger, affecting your PC performance.
-The best way to fix this issue is to remove old windows files and free up disk space.
+Some old files are retained when you update to a new version of Windows on your PC.
+Over time, the file size will grow, affecting your PC’s performance.
+The best way to resolve this issue is to remove the old Windows files and free up disk space.

 Why Should You Delete Old Windows Update?

-Whenever you update your Windows PC, over the years, all the files stored in your disk drive and taking up a lot of space is one of the primary reasons you should delete these files.
-It may affect your PC performance.
+Whenever you update your Windows PC, the accumulation of files stored on your disk drive can significantly occupy space over time.
+This is one of the primary reasons you should consider deleting these files, as they may adversely impact your PC’s performance.

 Also Read:

-Things You Should Consider Before Delete Windows Old Update Files
+Things You Should Consider Before Deleting Windows Old Update Files

 What do You Mean by an Old Update File?

-When you try to install a new Windows version such as 11, 10, 8 and 7, the old version has some files like Windows installation files, Windows system files, Windows user account files, and many more that are not deleted.
-If you want to restore your windows version, you will need these files; otherwise, you can delete them.
+When you try installing a new Windows version, such as 11, 10, 8, and 7, the old version has some files like Windows installation files, Windows system files, Windows user account files, and others that are not deleted.
+If you want to restore your Windows version, you need these files; otherwise, you can delete them.

 It takes half of your hard drive space.
-You might notice that your C drive gets full quickly after each Windows update.
+Your C drive gets full quickly after each Windows update.

 Is it Safe to Delete Old Files?